virtualstores/tt2/android.md

 ```

-When navigation is stopped or the user quits the app the visit and heatmap collection should be stopped.
+When navigation is stopped or the user quits the app, the visit and heatmap collection should be stopped.

 ```